 EPCS Background and Related FAQs

-Staying on track with new privacy and security mandates can be dizzying for all physicians and their office staff.
 For instance, federal law historically required that a prescription for a controlled substance be issued in writing and this requirement could only be fulfilled by the issuance of a paper prescription.
 In 2010, the federal law requiring a prescription for a controlled substance be issued in writing was changed.
 The Drug Enforcement Agency’s (DEA) electronic prescribing for controlled substances (EPCS) ruling permitted physicians to submit their prescriptions to pharmacies electronically.
 With this innovative EPCS rule, the DEA permitted pharmacies to receive and dispense electronic prescriptions instantly helping increase security measures and drug monitoring protocols.

 Drummond’s EPCS experts are ready to help doctors, nurse practitioners, and pharmacists stay on track as they navigate through the federal and state and requirements surrounding controlled substance e-prescribing.
-Our unique approach and detail-oriented services will help your staff gain expertise and a deeper understanding of the DEA regulations, including any updates as they are introduced.

 The following is a list of frequently-asked-questions (FAQs) designed by Drummond’s experts to illustrate the benefits of the EPCS ruling after all these years: